 Corporate Social Responsibility, Sustainability and an awareness for the environment is changing for the better on a daily basis and in some cases its changing business models.
 Recycling and sustainability are now essential details in the decision-making process of purchase by an increasingly environmentally aware generation.

-Across the a broad variety of industries, there is a growing awareness of sustainability.
+Across a broad variety of industries, there is a growing awareness of sustainability.
 This concept has evolved from a notion of a “nice thing to do” to comprising an integral component of business strategy.
 Companies now look towards the future with regards to the impacts and associated challenges of climate change, conservation, increased regulations, and demand for transparency around sustainability-related topics.

 Environmental and community responsibility have become more and more a priority for travellers in recent years and they want to know that the companies they choose to engage with are having positive impacts on the world around them.
 This is where Seabin technology and its educational programs package can help boost a companies CSR program, remove marine litter and help educate the next generation for a cleaner and smarter future.